 Randolph-Macon Academy welcomed its first two Falcon Foundation Scholars in the fall of 2012.
-In February of 2013, both received notification of their appointments to the U.S. Air Force Academy.
-Read their testimonials.
+Since then, we have had over forty Falcon Scholars attend R-MA.
+Read some of their testimonials.

 At Randolph-Macon Academy you will learn to live by the same Honor Code as applied at the United States Air Force Academy.

-Every Falcon Foundation Scholar is mentored by an on-staff, retired senior Air Force Officer.
-These mentors will advise them on the preparation needed to obtain an Air Force Academy appointment and to pursue a career in the United States Air Force.
+Every Falcon Scholar is mentored by an on-staff, Brigadier General.
+The mentors will advise the Falcons on the preparation needed to obtain an Air Force Academy appointment and to pursue a career in the United States Air Force.